Dr Hajnalka Herold

 Funded studentships are available for UK, EU, and international students – please consult the University of Exeter's Postgraduate Funding Database at http://www.exeter.ac.uk/postgraduate/money/fundingsearch/ and/or send me an email (for the email address see the Overview tab).

-Currently, I am looking for a strong candidate for a PhD project on the theme of 'Ceramics archaeometry in early medieval central Europe, 8th–10th centuries AD', with a planned start date in September 2019.
+Currently, I am looking for a strong candidate for a PhD project on the theme of 'Ceramics archaeometry in early medieval central Europe, 8th–10th centuries AD'.
 Please email me if you are interested in this opportunity.

-- Barbara Klessig – Experimental archaeology of 4th- to 8th-century AD textile production on Gotland, Sweden (MPhil/PhD, second supervisor, since 2018)
+- Barbara Klessig – Experimental archaeology of 4th- to 8th-century AD textile production in Gotland, Sweden (MPhil/PhD, second supervisor, since 2018)

-- Dóra Szabó – Household archaeology of 5th- to 6th-century AD settlements in central Europe (MPhil/PhD, first supervisor, since 2017, AHRC SWW DTP Studentship) – Dóra has won the 2019 John Hurst Award of the Medieval Settlement Research Group (United Kingdom) for her research.
+- Dóra Szabó – Household archaeology of 5th- to 6th-century AD settlements in central Europe (PhD, first supervisor, since 2017, AHRC SWW DTP Studentship) – Dóra has won the 2019 John Hurst Award of the Medieval Settlement Research Group (United Kingdom) for her research.